segmentio/segment-docs/src/connections/destinations/catalog/actions-the-trade-desk-crm/index.md

 #### What PII format should I send?

 The Trade Desk recommends transmitting personally identifiable information (PII) in its original, non-hashed format.
-TTD's preference is to handle the hashing of the data on their end (PII type as `Email`).
-However, if your data already contains any hashed emails, please ensure you are normalizing and hashing the emails according TTD's [documentation](https://api.thetradedesk.com/v3/portal/data/doc/DataPiiNormalization); and designate the PII type as `Hashed Email.`
+TTD's preference is to handle the hashing of any PII, like emails, on their end.
+However, if your data already contains any hashed emails, please ensure you are normalizing and hashing the emails by designating the PII type as `Hashed Email`, in line with TTD's [PII Normalization and Hash Encoding](https://api.thetradedesk.com/v3/portal/data/doc/DataPiiNormalization){:target="_blank”} documentation.